BSDExabio/OpenMDlr-amber/README.md

 ```

 **6col**
-Distance restraints file should be formatted as a list of restraints, with the following 6 columns:
+Distance restraints file should be formatted as a list of restraints, with the following 6 columns.
+Units of the last two columns are Angstroms.

 >atom1_residue_number (int), atom1_name, atom2_residue_number (int), atom2_name, lower_bound_distance (float), upper_bound_distance (float)